LodeStar-umn/GoogleSheetPuller/README.md

 **callbackClean**: OPTIONAL - function that is executed when the data is returned.
 This function must use a "cleaned up" version of the data returned (see below).

-**feedURL**: OPTIONAL - instead of supplying the sheetsID and sheetID, you can just suppy the full API url.
-Note: If you use the option, then the sheetsID is not required.
+**feedURL**: OPTIONAL - instead of supplying the docId and sheetId, you can just suppy the full API url.
+Note: If you use the option, then the docId is not required.

 ##callbackClean
 A single parameter is supplied to this function - a simplified array of the data in the format of:

 	[
-		{'column':'data row1', 'column','data row1', 'column':'data row1'},
+		{'column':'data row1', 'column':'data row1', 'column':'data row1'},
-		{'column':'data row2', 'column','data row2', 'column':'data row2'},   ...
+		{'column':'data row2', 'column':'data row2', 'column':'data row2'},   ...
 	]

 The 'column' index is the text in the first row of that column.
 For example the following table: